kenatiod/MUT/Understanding Machine Understanding.md

 Metacognition: The ability to monitor and regulate one's own cognitive processes and mental states.
 In AI, metacognition refers to a system's capacity to reason about its own reasoning, knowledge, and capabilities.

-Multifaceted Understanding Test Tool (MUTT): A proposed evaluation framework to comprehensively assess an AI system's understanding capabilities across multiple interrelated dimensions including language, reasoning, knowledge integration, social intelligence and metacognition.
+Multifaceted Understanding Test Tool: A proposed evaluation framework to comprehensively assess an AI system's understanding capabilities across multiple interrelated dimensions including language, reasoning, knowledge integration, social intelligence and metacognition.

 Natural Language Processing (NLP): A branch of AI focused on enabling computers to understand, interpret and generate human language.
 NLP is crucial for developing conversational AI systems.Reasoning: The process of drawing inferences or conclusions from available information using logical rules and heuristics.
 Different types of reasoning important for AI include deductive, inductive, abductive, analogical and causal reasoning.